ynput/ayon-documentation/website/docs/admin_server_settings_management.md

 *Addon settings are accessed via Bundles.*

 - Studio Settings: Addon settings on studio level.
 - Project Settings: Addon settings on project level.
-They inherit studio settings and allowing overrides per project.
+They inherit studio settings and allow pinned overrides per project.
+A pinned override does not inherit from studio settings anymore and is explicitly set on the project settings.
 - Studio Site Settings: Addon local settings on studio level.
 They don't inherit (nor override) any other settings.
 - Project Site Settings: Addon local settings on project level.
 They don't inherit (nor override) any other settings.